abel-bernabeu/autoencoder/README.md

 In this report we start describing the dataset used for our experiments.
 Then we develop a series of seven experiments leading to a final functional compressing model.
-In each of those experiments we craft an incrementally functional prototype or we test a different idea.
+In each of those experiments we craft an incrementally more functional prototype or we test a different idea.
 For each experiment we
 do:

 - Describe the purpose.
 - Specify the hyper parameters (hparams).
-- Summarize the experiment results (collected from the corresponding TensorBoard instance embedded in the training notebook).
+- Summarize the relevant results collected from a TensorBoard instance embedded in the training notebook).
+The results are values of PSNR (Peak Signal to Noise Ratio) for the test set, visualizations of the reconstructed images for a handful of test samples or depictions of the error at the pixel level.

+Note that PSNR and MSE (Mean Square Error) are equivalent in the sense that optimizing for the highest PSNR is equivalent to doing it for lowest MSE.
+In this document we prefer to talk in terms of PSNR just because it is a more common metric in image quality benchmarks.

 ## Compiled dataset